 Follow Colleen on Social Media

-In her spare time, Colleen enjoys body surfing and boogie boarding, learning Spanish, writing articles, exploring synchronicities and spiritual experiences, communication best practices (the term “face plant” is recognized as the same in any sport), swimming in the ocean or pool with her two grandkids, and family get-togethers.
-She gives skateboarding credit for giving her the courage to join the Air Force.
-In fact, she is a retired U.S. Air Force Reserve officer (Lieutenant Colonel), a retired Communications Analyst for the VA Office of Inspector General, communications management consultant / sole proprietor for C. Turner, PhD in social welfare, and a volunteer in support of veterans’ mental health and deported veterans.
-After not skateboarding for nearly 40 years, Colleen climbed on board again in 2014 for the Skateboarding’s First Wave reunion, and on Go Skateboarding Day in 2021.
-Inspired by that, she is working on her senior citizen comeback, complete with a new team: the Over the Hillers (but not underground yet); and new sponsors: Band-Aid, Ben Gay, Centrum Silver, and of course, Depends.
+In her spare time, Colleen enjoys bodysurfing and boogie boarding, learning Spanish, writing articles, exploring synchronicities and spiritual experiences, communication best practices (noting that the term “face plant” is recognized as the same in any sport), swimming in the ocean or pool with her two grandkids, and family get-togethers.
+She gives skateboarding credit for giving her the courage to do many things, including joining the Air Force.
+In fact, she is a retired U.S. Air Force Reserve officer (Lieutenant Colonel), a retired Communications Analyst for the VA Office of Inspector General, a communications management consultant / sole proprietor for C. Turner PhD, earned her doctoral degree in Social Welfare, and is a volunteer in support of veterans’ mental health and deported veterans.
+She has also just been inducted into the CIF Los Angeles Hall of Fame for her accomplishments in volleyball – UCLA retired jersey.